vmware/terraform-provider-tanzu-mission-control/docs/resources/backup_schedule.md

 - `excluded_namespaces` (List of String) Specifies the namespaces to which this hook spec does not apply.
 - `included_namespaces` (List of String) Specifies the namespaces to which this hook spec applies.
 If empty, it applies to all namespaces.
-- `label_selector` (Block List, Max: 1) The label selector to selectively adding individual objects.
+- `label_selector` (Block List, Max: 1) The label selector to selectively adding individual objects to the hook resource.
 If not specified, all objects are included. (see [below for nested schema](#nestedblock--spec--template--hooks--resource--label_selector))
 - `post_hook` (Block List) (Repeatable Block) A list of backup hooks to execute after storing the item in the backup.
 These are executed after all "additional items" from item actions are processed. (see [below for nested schema](#nestedblock--spec--template--hooks--resource--post_hook))